-- The vehicle ahead accelerates to a speed above the set speed. - The vehicle ahead moves out of your lane or view of the sensor. - The vehicle ahead slows to a speed below 15 mph (24 km/h) and the system automatically disengages itself.

-- The distance setting is changed. - The system disengages.
+- The vehicle ahead accelerates to a speed above the set speed. - The vehicle ahead moves out of your lane or view of the sensor. - The distance setting is changed. - The system disengages.
 (Refer to the information on ACC Activation).

 The maximum braking applied by ACC is limited; however, the driver can always apply the brakes manually, if necessary.